-If we try to access static member ‘a’ without explicit definition of it, we will get compilation error.
-For example, following program fails in compilation.
+If we try to access static member ‘a’ without an explicit definition of it, we will get a compilation error.
+For example, the following program fails in the compilation.

 Compiler Error: undefined reference to `B::a'

-If we add definition of a, the program will works fine and will call A’s constructor.
+If we add the definition of a the program will work fine and will call A’s constructor.
 See the following program.

-A's constructor called B's constructor called B's constructor called
+A's constructor called B's constructor called B's constructor called B's constructor called

 Note that the above program calls B’s constructor 3 times for 3 objects (b1, b2, and b3), but calls A’s constructor only once.
 The reason is, static members are shared among all objects.
 That is why they are also known as class members or class fields.
 Also, static members can be accessed without any object, see the below program where static member ‘a’ is accessed without any object.